 Journal Citation Reports is an annual publication by Thomson Reuters with each yearly data analysis being completed in the following year.
 The most recent edition is always published in the summer following the year analyzed.
 Journal Citation Reports indicates the most frequently cited journals in a field, the highest impact journals in a field, and the largest journals in a field.
 JCR Science Edition contains data from over 7,300 journals in science and technology.
 JCR Social Sciences Edition contains data from over 2,200 journals in the social sciences.

 NOTE: For disciplines that have longer timespans for citation, consider sorting for ranking by using the 5-year Impact Factor sort.

 Journal of Asian American Studies (JAAS) explores all aspects of Asian American experiences through original articles detailing new theoretical developments, research results, methodological innovations, public policy concerns, and pedagogical issues.
 This the articles in this journal may provide helpful vocabulary for those searching Asian American topics in more general databases.

 Journal of Visualized Experiments (JoVE) is a peer reviewed, PubMed indexed journal devoted to the publication of biological, medical, chemical and physical research in a video format.

-Tags: Bioengineering, Bioinformatics, Biology, Biomedicine, Chemistry, Developmental Biology, Engineering, Environmental Science, Immunology, Life Science, Medicine, Neuroscience, Psychology
+Tags: Bioengineering, Bioinformatics, Biology, Biomedicine, Chemistry, Developmental Biology, Engineering, Environmental Science, Immunology, Life Science, Medicine, Neuroscience, Protocols, Psychology